dbt-labs/docs.getdbt.com/website/blog/data-ecosystem/2021-11-29-dbt-airflow-spiritual-alignment.md

 They were often written in naked python scripts that only ran a SQL query + wrote data to BigQuery.
 These stored procedure-like SQL scripts required:

 * Writing boilerplate DDL (`CREATE TABLE` etc * 1000)
 * Managing schema names between production and dev environments
 * Manually managing dependencies between scripts

 Again, this is **pretty easy to set up**, but it doesn’t get to the heart of the matter: getting trusted data to the people that you care about.

-It _kind of _works, but you need it to _really work_ in a way that’s publicly observable + verifiable via testing.
+It _kind of works_, but you need it to _really work_ in a way that’s publicly observable + verifiable via testing.

 I have never encountered a client writing a script to auto-generate DDL, or writing boilerplate tests for SQL—no one wants these to be their job.